neondatabase/website/content/use-cases/database-per-tenant.md

 <UseCaseContext />

 <Admonition type="note" title="TL;DR">
-Companies are managing fleets of thousands of database-per-tenant Neon databases with very small teams and budgets.
+Companies are managing fleets of thousands of Neon databases with very small teams and budgets.
 This is why:

 1. **API-first**: Devs can provision databases, set usage quotas, and manage costs with ease through Neon's API.
 2. **Instant provisioning**: Databases are ready in under a second.
-3. **Autoscaling w/ scale-to-zero**: Idle databases pause automatically to eliminate fixed costs, while CPU/memory scale up and down automatically per-customer.
+3. **Autoscaling w/ scale-to-zero**: Neon databases pause automatically to eliminate fixed costs, and CPU/memory scale up and down automatically per-customer.

 In Neon, **1 tenant = 1 project**.
 Our $69 /month pricing plan includes 1,000 projects—([sign up](https://console.neon.tech/signup)) or [reach out to us](/contact-sales) for 1:1 guidance.
    </Admonition>

 <Testimonial